What is a *starname?

 All *starnames expire: basic and premium editions.
 Default expiration date for all *starnames, basic and premium, is one year from purchase.
 After the expiration date, all names have to be renewed and a renewal fee will apply.

 Starnames sales and renewals are the main blockchain revenue, which is distributed to delegators and validators.
-The product fees are what allows the Starname (IOV) blockchain to revert to 0% inflation.

 On which wallets can I use my *starname?